 On occasion, a student will be unable to attend a required experience related to the Practicum or Internship such as attendance at supervision.
 The student must contact the supervisor as soon as possible to explain why the experience will be/was missed.
-Students with extenuating circumstances will be excused from attendance by the supervisor on a case-by-case basis.
-This can be indicated on the Activity Log by selecting "Excused" in the "Attendance Status" column for the experience.
-Failure to contact the supervisor will result in an unexcused absence and the student will need to make up the missed hours.
-This can be indicated by selecting "Unexcused" in the "Attendance Status" column for the experience.
+Students with extenuating circumstances will be excused from attendance by the supervisor on a case-by-case basis..
+Failure to contact the supervisor will result in an unexcused absence.
+More than one unexcused absence from RPS, CCS, or Triadic supervision may result in sanctions (inability to take new clients), grade reduction, or failure of the Practicum or Internship experience.
+Students with excessive excused or unexcused absences in clinical training must make-up the required hours.

-Note: A student with unexcused absences in clinical training must make up the required hours.
-A student will not be excused from accruing the total required direct and indirect hours.
+Note:.
+A student willnot be excused from accruing the total required direct and indirect hours.